KG-oscillators in Eddington-inspired Born-Infeld gravity: Wu-Yang magnetic monopole and Ricci scalar curvature effects: Parametric correlation/condition associated with such a solution

-Obviously, all figures indicate that the energy gap between positive and negative energy levels is preserved.
-Such an energy gap is observed to decrease with increasing Eddington parameter $\tilde{\kappa}$ (as in Fig.s 1(a), 1(b), 1(c), 3(a) and 3(b)), where clustering of the energy levels, around $E=\pm m_{\circ } $, is observed eminent for extreme Eddington gravity, $\tilde{\kappa}>>1$.
+Obviously, all the figures indicate that the energy gap between positive and negative energy levels is preserved.
+This energy gap is observed to decrease with increasing Eddington parameter $\tilde{\kappa}$ (as in Figs. 1(a), 1(b), 1(c), 3(a) and 3(b)), where clustering of the energy levels, around $E=\pm m_{\circ } $, is observed eminent for extreme Eddington gravity, $\tilde{\kappa}>>1$.
 This is, in fact, the asymptotic tendency of the energy levels in (\ref{e73}), along with (\ref {e72}), at $\tilde{\kappa}>>1$.
-The energy gap, on the other hand, increases with increasing KG-oscillators' frequency $\Omega $ (as in Fig. 1(d)), and with increasing WYMM strength $\sigma $ ( as in Fig.s 2(a), 2(b), 3(c), and 3(d)).
+The energy gap, on the other hand, increases with increasing KG-oscillators' frequency $\Omega $ (as in Fig. 1(d)), and with increasing WYMM strength $\sigma $ (as in Figs. 2(a), 2(b), 3(c) and 3(d)).
 Moreover, one observes that the separation between the energy levels as well as the KG-oscillator energies decrease with increasing values of the WYMM (documented in 1(a), 1(b), 1(c), 1(d), 3(a), and 3(b)).
-One would anticipate that at extreme WYMM strength (i.e., $\sigma>>1$) all quantum states would gather and collapse into one state (documented in 1(a), 1(b), 1(c), 3(a), and 3(b)).
+One would anticipate that at extreme WYMM strength (i.e., $\sigma>>1$) all quantum states would gather and collapse into one state (documented in 1(a), 1(b), 1(c), 3(a) and 3(b)).

 At this point, one should be aware that the truncation of the confluent Heun function into a polynomial of order $n_{r}+1$ should be associated with some correlations/conditions.
 The use of such correlations is mandatory.
 We have just presented one of the many feasible correlations, to come out with a \textit{conditionally exact solution}, in addition to those reported by Ishkhanyan \cite{ref71}.
 In what follows we shall show how quite flexible and handy the usage of the above methodical proposal is.
 We do so through the following illustrative examples.